MurrayDominic/Blackjack_Basic_Strategy_Monte_Carlo_Simulation/README.md

 ## Features
   Supports configurable rules:

     - Number of decks
+    - Number of simulations
+    - Deck penetration

-    - Dealer hits or stands on soft 17
+    - Dealer hitting on soft 17

-    - Double down allowed
+    - Doubling down allowed
     - Blackjack payout

-    - Deck penetration

 ## Requirements

-  Python 3.6+
+  - Python 3.6+
+  - random
-  pandas
+  - pandas
-  numpy
-  collections
+  - collections
-  random

 ## How It Works:

   Simulates thousands of full shoes

-  For each dealt hand (non-blackjack), independently evaluates hit, stand, and double by continuing from the same deck state Records profit/stake for each action
+  For each dealt hand (non-blackjack), independently evaluates hit, stand, and double by continuing from the same deck state

+  Records profit/stake for each action

-  Aggregates results into EV = total winnings / total stake Handles card depletion within shoes
+  Aggregates results into EV = total winnings / total stake

+  Handles card depletion within shoes

 ## Note